 Why this is important

-An involuntary treatment order (ITO), means that a person can be treated for their mental illness without their consent.
-This happens when a person is assessed against the provisions set out in legislation as being in need of treatment, has a mental illness and is a risk to themselves or others, but is unable to make a decision about their own treatment.
+An involuntary treatment order (ITO), means that under the law, a person can be treated for their mental illness without their permission.
+This happens when a person is judged to being in need of treatment, has a mental illness and is a risk to themselves or others, and is unable to make a decision about their own treatment.

-The Commission believes that a high rate of ITOs, whether in hospital or in the community, is a marker of a system which is not intervening early or effectively in the course of a person’s mental distress or increasing illness.
+The Commission believes that a high number of ITOs, in hospital or in the community, means that we are not helping people early enough when they experience mental distress or increasing illness.
 Treatment in hospital should be a last resort for people and their families.
-Involuntary treatment can be a very traumatising or re-traumatising experience for the person involved.
+Involuntary treatment can be very traumatising or re-traumatising for the person involved.

 Indicator: Decrease the rate of involuntary treatment orders (inpatient and community) issued